-Activities are carefully designed to provide opportunities to maximize learning and retention.
-Strategies to engage the physician/other learners based on adult learning principles along with critical thinking techniques to facilitate use of higher order cognitive skills (reflection on what they know, challenging assumptions, exploring/weighing alternatives) are incorporated into all activities to facilitate application of new learning and/or clinical strategies to patient care.
+Types of activities are carefully designed to provide opportunities to maximize learning and retention.
+Strategies to engage the learner based on adult learning principles along with critical thinking techniques to facilitate use of higher order cognitive skills (reflection on what they know, challenging assumptions, exploring/weighing alternatives) are incorporated into all activities to facilitate application of new learning and/or clinical strategies to patient care.
 Teaching/learning methodologies include case study presentation and discussion, virtual patient problem-solving, question and answer, multi-media teaching/learning tools, and others such as breakout sessions, small group/individual exercises, depending on format (live or enduring).
+To meet diverse learner preference need, activities are offered in live and enduring formats.
 Live activities include conferences, symposia, courses, grand rounds, hands-on workshops, audience response sessions, and debates.
 Enduring materials include monographs, CD-ROMs and internet-based activities such as webcasts and webinars.

-Expected results include improved physician knowledge, competence and performance in order to maximize the quality of care given to patients.
-Expected changes in care focus on earlier identification of CKD and its risk factors and use of evidence based treatment strategies to slow CKD onset and reduce risk of CKD progression and development of kidney failure and need for renal replacement therapy; earlier and more up-to-date and evidence based treatment of co-morbid conditions to avoid premature death from cardiovascular disease and other complications; pre-emptive kidney transplantation which yields better outcomes than dialysis; improved patient safety relative to drug dosing, medication therapies, quality of life and early mortality.
-The expected results will be accomplished through physician and other clinician education by providing comprehensive educational activities that incorporate up-to-date science, evidence based practice guidelines and expert opinion; and by offering a variety of learning formats to meet the diverse needs and preferences of learners.
-Results/learning outcomes are evaluated immediately post-participation by post-testing and feedback from activity evaluations that ask learners about applicability of the activity content to their scope/practice; commitment to change; and how they plan to apply content to make changes in clinical practice to improve patient outcomes.
+Expected results include improved professional knowledge, competence and performance and/or improved patient outcomes.
+Results/learning outcomes are evaluated immediately at the conclusion of the activity, by post-testing and feedback from activity evaluations that ask learners about applicability of the activity content to their scope/practice; commitment to change; and how they plan to apply content to make changes in clinical practice to improve patient outcomes.
 A 3-6 month outcomes study collects data and measures the resulting changes in knowledge acquisition, perception, competency and behavior/clinical practices related to activity content and learning objectives as well as identify barriers to implementation.
 Indication by the learners of the number of patients seen per week allows for projection of potential beneficial impact of changes in practice on patients.
 NKF's data and other national screening and mortality data will indicate trends over time in key CKD patient outcomes metrics.
-This data will also help in ongoing quality improvement of the CME Program.
+These data will also help in ongoing quality improvement of the CE Program.